sidiousvic/sidious.pizza/spacephantom/index.md

 I thought making something more visual would help, so I moved on to trying out a space shooter game in the style of [Galaga](https://en.wikipedia.org/wiki/Galaga), using Unity3D as a mechanics engine.

-Cicadas rang and the Japanese summer went on, and bit by bit I put the jigsaw together.
+Cicadas rang and the Japanese summer went on.
+Bit by bit, I put the jigsaw together.

-After a while, I was nearly done.
-But then...